Resource guide / Google Maps to Minecraft

-Want to convert Google Maps or OpenStreetMap into a playable Minecraft map?
-CartoVoxel uses real-world geographic data, elevation, roads, water, and building footprints to generate a Minecraft world directly in your browser.
+Want to turn a Google Maps-style real-world location into a playable Minecraft map?
+CartoVoxel explains the limits of direct Google Maps export, then uses real map data, elevation, roads, water, and building footprints to generate Java or Bedrock worlds online.

 OpenStreetMap and elevation data transformed into a Minecraft voxel world